Dhruv-2003/token-gating-tool/README.md

   },
 ```

-- `NFTWithAttributes` for NFT with a Specific Atrtibute (trait type and value) from a collection, E.g. BAYC.
+- `NFTWithAttributes` for NFT with an Specific Attribute (trait type and value) from a collection, E.g. BAYC.
 Fur -> Pink.

 Need to add contractAddress and an array of attributes of the NFT